janet-lang/janet/README.md

 ### Meson

 Janet also has a build file for [Meson](https://mesonbuild.com/), a cross-platform build system.
-Although Meson has a python dependency, Meson is a very complete build system that is maybe more convenient and flexible for integrating into existing pipelines.
+Although Meson has a Python dependency, Meson is a very complete build system that is maybe more convenient and flexible for integrating into existing pipelines.
 Meson also provides much better IDE integration than Make or batch files, as well as support for cross-compilation.